meshcloud/meshcloud-docs/docs/administration.mesh-policies.md

 ---
-id: meshstack.mesh-policies
+id: administration.mesh-policies
-title: Mesh Policies
+title: meshPolicies
 ---

-meshPolicies can be set up between meshObjects, i.e., meshCustomer, meshProject, meshLandingZone and meshCustomerUserGroup.
+meshPolicies are described in detail [here](meshcloud.policies.md).
+They can be set up between meshObjects, i.e., meshCustomer, meshProject, meshLandingZone and meshUser/Group.
 In the administration area, there is an option of 'Policies' in the 'Compliance' section of the navigation area.
 After clicking policies, you can view all policies in your meshStack instance.

-## Create Policies
+## Create meshPolicies

 Policy creation is only possible for a user who has a partner admin role.
 There is a 'Create Policy' button top right on the policies screen.
 After clicking on it, there is a redirection to the screen of "Create Policy" where all